Yes, honeycomb is perfectly edible, including the beeswax. You can eat honeycomb on its own or with other foods.

 Given that honeycomb is made from beeswax, it comes as a surprise to some people to learn that all of the honeycomb is completely edible.
-Not only can the honey contained within the wax cells, but the whole comb itself can be eaten (although please note, honey cannot be eaten by infants).
+Not only can the honey contained within the wax cells be eaten, but the whole comb itself can be consumed (although please note, honey cannot be eaten by infants).

 If you'd lie to give it a try, here are some suggestions for eating raw honeycomb:

 You may be more familiar with inedible forms of wax, such as paraffin wax candles, although of course, beeswax is also used to make candles.

 However, raw beeswax contained within honeycomb is perfectly edible.
 It is secreted directly from the wax-producing glands in the abdomens of young worker honeybees.

 Beeswax is already used in a number of ways in beauty products such as lip balm, and as a film for wrapping and preserving cheese and other food items.

 Beeswax is also used as a food additive.

 Beeswax is used as a food additive labelled E901 (which is white and yellow beeswax).
 It may appear in or on foods in the following scenarios:

 Beeswax is approved for use in food in most countries, and The World Health Organisation lists beeswax as a food additive "NOT OF TOXICOLOGICAL CONCERN"1.

 Honey served in its raw state inside the honeycomb is likely to contain pollen grains.
 Usually it is purchased lightly filtered to remove bits of debris, such as the parts of the bodies of dead bees.